 Moth Photographers Group

 Another great site.
 A bit old but well worth the time looking around.
 Generally I favour the other sites listed here and only go when I want more information.
-I need to check this out more often!
+I need to check this out more often.

 BC Lepidopterists’ Guild

 Dave Holden put together a really terrific resource here for BC leppers. (“Leppers”?
-Sounds awfully like we all have leprosy).
+Sounds awfully like we have leprosy).
 Well worth checking out, there’s some great stuff here.

 Checklists